 Now the fun begins!
-Time to screw the HDD’s on the designated spaces.
-If you don’t use the full 6 slots, make sure you leave some space between your drives to provide a better airflow and overall cooling.
+Time to screw the HDDs on the designated spaces.
+If you don’t use the full 6 slots, make sure you leave some space between your drives to provide better airflow and overall cooling.

 Now let’s put it all together.
 Side and top view.

-Hard to do a proper cabling job on that, I put my maximum effort in it, but there is simply not enough space 🙂
+Hard to do a proper cabling job on that, I put my maximum effort into it, but there is simply not enough space 🙂